🧹 For Cleaning Companies

 Range pricing on every service is one of the highest-converting moves a cleaning company can make.
 Homeowners are scared of "call for a quote" pages because they feel like a sales trap.
 "Standard cleans start at $145 for a 2-bed home, $185 for a 3-bed, $225 for a 4-bed" qualifies the lead instantly and weeds out the people who aren't ready.
 You don't have to commit to those exact numbers, you adjust on the actual booking call, but the range on the site stops the price-shoppers from wasting your time and gets the real customers booking faster.
 Mystery pricing loses to "starts at $X" every single time.

 I'm a one-person operation.
-Will the team-page demos look weird? +
+Will a team page look weird? +

 What if I already have a domain and an old website? +